blob7/Bleeding-Edge-fill-bot/README.md

 Bleeding Edge fill bot

 ## Description
-- A python script to remotely execute Bleeding Edge, join a custom games lobby, and exit.
+A script to remotely execute Bleeding Edge, join a custom games lobby, and exit from a discord command.
-- A bat script to ensure the python file runs correctly when ran by task scheduler

 ## How to use
 use the join command to specify what lobby code the bot should join run the bot script (either automatically or manually) to execute the actions

-### Commands
+### Discord Commands
 - !join [code]: Launches Bleeding Edge and Queues for the specified code

 ## Setup Bot